We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A 2017 study on older adults found that hearing aids provide benefits for those with mild-to-moderate hearing loss.
 The study participants reported that hearing aids positively impacted their ability to hear and enjoy everyday life.

-A 2014 study found that using Bluetooth accessories in conjunction with hearing aids provides several reported benefits.
+Research from 2014 also found that using Bluetooth accessories in conjunction with hearing aids offers several reported benefits.
 These included hearing emotion and mood in conversations and audio from film and television more clearly.

 However, some people may find that other methods of treating hearing loss are more beneficial.
-Implantable hearing aids, such as a middle ear implant and a bone-anchored hearing aid, may be more suitable for those who have deafness in the middle ear or one ear.
+Implantable hearing aids, such as a middle ear implant and a bone-anchored hearing aid, may be more suitable for those with deafness in the middle ear or one ear.

 It is essential that individuals look after their ears and hearing.
 The